 MCP Tools

-Lien exposes four powerful tools via the Model Context Protocol (MCP) that enable AI assistants to understand your codebase.
+Lien exposes six powerful tools via the Model Context Protocol (MCP) that enable AI assistants to understand your codebase.

 semantic_search